Photograph the Spectacle of Predator and Prey as the Vast Herds Traverse the Endless Plains

 The legendary Serengeti derives its name from a Maasai word meaning “endless plains.”
 We fly to Serengeti National Park, where vistas of yellow savanna stretching to the horizon beneath a bowl of deep blue sky provide iconic images of Africa.
 Meeting our safari vehicles and drivers, we set out on our first wildlife drive.
 Each guest has a window seat to take full advantage of the photographic possibilities.
 Our destination is Namiri Plains, a newly accessible area located in a remote sector of the Serengeti that has previously been off-limits to visitors for two decades.
 Surveying open grasslands and kopje outcrops, the camp offers fabulous wildlife photography in diverse habitats, particularly of the abundant feline predators that live and hunt in this area.
 In fact, Namiri means "big cat " in Swahili.

 Namiri Plains provides exceptional seclusion: guests are alone on the vast private concession, and the next camp is a 45-minute drive.
 The isolated location ensures that we experience our natural setting, rather than tourist crowds.
 Evoking the classic safari atmosphere of an earlier age, just eight spacious canvas tents offer surprising comfort in a very remote setting.
 Set in the shade of giant acacia trees, the camp offers 360-degree views of wildlife traversing savanna and the river with its perennial vegetation and dense green reed beds that attract birds and smaller animal species.
 Capture a broad spectrum of photos on wildlife drives or on a walking safari with one of the resident specialist guides.
-We also have the exclusive opportunity to get out into the bush with actual zoologists and cheetah researchers working on site.
+We also have the exclusive opportunity to hear from our Photo Expedition Leaders about zoologists and cheetah researchers working on site.

 Days 5-8: Southern Serengeti—Natural Habitat's Migration Base Camp